The Lone Ranger (video game): Gameplay

 All of the game's towns, as well as other stages, are played from a top-down perspective.
 At the towns, the player will talk to townsfolk on the streets or inside houses, who will provide clues on where to go next.
 The player can buy more ammunition and TNT at a gun shop or restore their health at the doctor's office by using the cash obtained from enemies.
 The gunsmith can also upgrade, or even downgrade if desired, the shooting range of the player's revolver by equipping it with a short, medium, or long barrel.
 The player can also play minigames in certain places to win extra cash.
 The player will face enemies in the top-down segments as well.
 If a woman is killed during a gunfight, the player will be penalized with the loss of half of their cash and some of their energy.
-The controls don't differ much in the side-scrolling segments aside from the fact that the player can jump over platforms or climb down from them, as well as crouch or climb stairs.
+The controls do not differ much in the side-scrolling segments aside from the fact that the player can jump over platforms or climb down from them, as well as crouch or climb stairs.

 Most of the first-person exploration stages have the player exploring a maze-like corridor trying to reach a certain objective (e.g. find the fragment of a treasure).
 The player will occasionally be attacked by outlaws from all four directions during these stages.
 During these battles, a radar indicator is located below the screen to indicate where the enemies are attacking from.
 Unlike the other types of stages, the player can only use their revolver in these segments, although certain enemies will drop additional bullets.
 These battles can also be played using the NES Zapper light gun or the LaserScope headphone controller in addition to the standard controller.